How to know when your child needs to see a therapist

 According to Youth Mental Health Canada, 70% of mental health problems have their onset during childhood or adolescence.
 Less than 20% of the projected 1.2 million children and adolescents in Canada who suffer from mental illness will receive the necessary care.
 Twenty percent of Canadians will have a mental illness by the age of 25.
 As they are ready to enter the adult mental health system, youth who are receiving child and adolescent mental health services and who need ongoing assistance are often not well supported.

 Depression and behavioral issues are just some of the things that can make a person need therapy.
+In fact, often times if things are affecting everyone at home you may be referred to family therapy services.

 Read on about how you might detect one of these problems in your child so that they are able to get the help they need.